 3.1.3 Without prejudice to paragraph 3.1.2, each Supplier shall pay, in accordance with paragraph 4 of Annex S-1 any amounts which fall to be paid by it in accordance with paragraph 3.2.

-3.1A Virtual Lead Party Performance Assurance
+[P395]3.1A Asset Metering Performance Assurance

-3.1A.1 Each Virtual Lead Party shall provide, or procure the provision of such reports to the Performance Assurance Board as may from time to time be reasonably required in accordance with the relevant BSC Procedures in order to enable the Performance Assurance Board to review compliance by that Virtual Lead Party with the requirements of paragraph 2 and compliance by each Virtual Lead Party Agent for which that Virtual Lead Party is responsible in accordance with the relevant BSC Procedures.
+[P395] 3.1A.1 Each Virtual Lead Party and Supplier shall provide, or procure the provision of such reports to the Performance Assurance Board as may from time to time be reasonably required in accordance with the relevant BSC Procedures in order to enable the Performance Assurance Board to review compliance by that Virtual Lead Party or Supplier, in respect of the Asset Metering Systems for which it is the Registrant, with the requirements of paragraph 2 and compliance by each Asset Metering Party Agent for which that Virtual Lead Party or Supplier is responsible in accordance with the relevant BSC Procedures.

-3.1A.2 Each Virtual Lead Party shall provide the Panel and the Performance Assurance Board with access to all of its records, data and other information (and those of its Virtual Lead Party Agents) as may reasonably be required by the Panel or (as the case may be) the Performance Assurance Board to carry out its functions in accordance with the Code and relevant Code Subsidiary Documents, or procure that such access is provided.
+[P395] 3.1A.2 Each Virtual Lead Party and Supplier shall provide the Panel and the Performance Assurance Board with access to all of its records, data and other information (and those of its Asset Metering Party Agents), in respect of the Asset Metering Systems for which it is the Registrant, as may reasonably be required by the Panel or (as the case may be) the Performance Assurance Board to carry out its functions in accordance with the Code and relevant Code Subsidiary Documents, or procure that such access is provided.

 3.2 Supplier Charges